alexgoldsmith/project-template/README.md

-# Template Repository that supports miniconda and node
+# Template Repository that supports node and poetry